bshea822/Doggy_dudes/README.md

 # The Doggy Dudes

 The Doggy Dudes is a business based in Deerfield, IL.
 This web application is designed to provide customers with information on the company's services.
 Customers can also sign in to make appointments for the company's services, and set up monthly subscriptions.

+# Motivation

+Last year, my brother started a company that provides a pick-up service for people's dogs and brings them to a private park to play.
+In January of 2018, I decided to become a private investor in his business by providing funding as well as my services to his business.
+While we had a website that was functional, it had very little functionality for visitors.
+This updated website is meant to help integrate our customers with the services we provide.

+# Screenshots

+# Frameworks Used

+  - Ruby on Rails
+  - React

+# Features

+# Installation

+# API Reference

+# Tests

+# Launch Academy Rubric

+## Criteria

+  - App must have a Rails backend.
+  - At least one part of the app (i.e., the index page) needs to have a React frontend.
+  - The app is based in CRUD e.g. has a user creating, updating, reading, and destroying some resource.
+  - There is a minimum of 3 tables in the proposed ER Diagram.
+  - Has an "X-Factor" feature, that show original thought and makes the application unique.

+## User Stories

+    As an unauthenticated user
+    I want to see a home page, with links to "About Us", "Services", "Forms" So that I can learn about the company

+      Acceptance Criteria:
+      * There is an option to click on any of the three links if I'm not already authenticated
+      * If I click on "About Us", I should see a description of the company
+      * If I click on "Services", I should see a list of services and a map depicting the geographical serviceable area
+      * If I click on "Forms", I should have the options to fill out a "New Client" form or "Free Trial" form

+    As an unauthenticated user
+    I want to see a home page, with pictures from the company's Instagram So I can see happy doggos

+      Acceptance Criteria:
+      * Pictures from the company's Instagram are display on the home page
+      * The pictures are displayed in the form of a carousel
+      * The pictures are cute

+    As an unauthenticated user
+    I want to see a map of the company's service area So I will know if this service applies to me

+      Acceptance Criteria:
+      * On the "Services" page there should be an integrated Google map
+      * The map should have a circle over-layed, that shows the serviceable area

+    As an unauthenticated user
+    I want to sign up
+    So that I can gain make a profile

+      Acceptance Criteria:
+      * There is an option to

+    As an unauthenticated user
+    I want to be able to edit or destroy my profile
+    So I can make changes relevant to the company's services

+    As a user
+    I want to be able to

 <!-- * Ruby version